obarthel/amiga-smbfs/README.md

 The password encryption code was lifted from the *Samba* package.
 It was written by Andrew Tridgell and the Samba Team.

-The great majority of changes and bug fixes which found their way into version 2.1 are due to Hubert Maier who patiently tested the various attempts to address the problems he reported.
+The great majority of changes and bug fixes which found their way into version 2.1 are due to Hubert Maier, who patiently tested the various attempts to address the problems he reported.

 Renaud Schweingruber kicked off the last stretch of the version 2.1 development work during 2018, encouraging me to complete the work I had begun.